knpuniversity/oo/knpu/episode3/broken-ship.md

 [[[ code('be307a1387') ]]]

 We can do this because we know that `BrokenShip` extends `AbstractShip`.
-And down here, when we use those ship objects we're just calling methods on the abstract ship.
+And down here, when we use those ship objects we're just calling methods on the `AbstractShip`.

 Back to the browser, refresh!
 Yes, what a huge beautiful error.
 It says: